Mission and History

 New Outreach — The Mobile Music Lab

-In January 2017, Robin Tolleson was asked to serve as director of the HCMC, bringing in new ideas of musical outreach, including the concept of a Mobile Music Lab.
+In January 2017, Robin Tolleson was asked to serve as director of the HCMC, and brought in new ideas of musical outreach, including the concept of a Mobile Music Lab.

 In February of 2017, the HCMC began working with the Boys & Girls Club of Henderson County to provide a variety of music classes at the club facility to increase the musical fluency of our county’s young people, prepare them for middle and high school bands, encourage their creativity and provide a healthy outlet for their self expression through engaging lessons with a team of excellent teachers.

-In May of 2017, the HCMC hosted the first annual middle and high school Joy Of Jazz Festival at the Boys & Girls Club.
-The Hendersonville High School Jazz Band received instruction from clinicians Jacob Rodriguez (Michael Buble Big Band), Steve Alford, Shannon Hoover, Ben Bjorlie, and Robin Tolleson during the morning session, and performed a concert for the public in the afternoon.
+In May of 2017, the HCMC hosted its first annual middle and high school Joy Of Jazz Festival at the Boys & Girls Club.
+The Hendersonville High School Jazz Band received instruction from clinicians Jacob Rodriguez (Michael Buble Big Band), Steve Alford, Shannon Hoover, Ben Bjorlie, and Robin Tolleson during a morning session, and performed a concert for the public in the afternoon.
+The festival has continued to grow, in 2019 hosting three youth jazz bands, 55 young people, with instructors Rick Simerly, Will Younts, and Andy John joining the team.